Back to California

 Who It Names or Affects

-• Consumers buying compostable products.
+• Consumers buying these types of products.

-• Recycling centers processing waste.
+• Recycling centers processing compostable items.

 Terms To Know